PitWD/QuickAir/README.md

 - All water specific sensors/modules from <a href="https://atlas-scientific.com/"> Atlas-Scientific</a> are supported.

-- On a 328-Arduino, **CannaBreezy** can manage up to 10 of those Atlas sensors/modules.
-One 4-point level-sensor is on board of a 328.
+- On a 328-Arduino, **CannaBreezy** can manage up to 12 of those Atlas sensors/modules.
+Three configurable "stepper" for ventilators on board.

 <br>